SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

     ![Database List](./img/Ex1_005_Database_List.png)

-1. Select HDI Container and then select the `cloud-samples-spaceflight-hana-xxxxxxxx` instance.
+1. Select a database type of "HDI Container" and then select the `cloud-samples-spaceflight-hana-xxxxxxxx` instance (where `xxxxxxxx` is some randomly generated identifier).

     If you have only ever built the HANA database from this exercise, then you will only see one name listed here.

     ![Add Database](./img/Ex1_006_Add_Database.png)